-During the writing of the thesis, it is desirable and important that regular consultations be arranged between the student and the director by a mutually agreed schedule.
-Consultation should continue even when the director is on sabbatical leave.
-Only the thesis director and (if applicable) the co-director have responsibility for the direction of the student, but the student may also consult with the other member or members of the thesis supervisory committee for assistance.
-Members of the thesis supervisory committee other than the director and (if applicable) the co-director act in an advisory capacity and are not required to read any sections of the thesis until it is completed.
+During the writing of the thesis, it is desirable and important that regular consultations be arranged between the student and the supervisor by a mutually agreed schedule.
+Consultation should continue even when the supervisor is on sabbatical leave.
+Only the thesis supervisor and (if applicable) the co-supervisor have responsibility for the direction of the student, but the student may also consult with the other member or members of the thesis supervisory committee for assistance.
+Members of the thesis supervisory committee other than the supervisor and (if applicable) the co-supervisor act in an advisory capacity and are not required to read any sections of the thesis until it is completed.